wessberg/ts-evaluator/README.md

 This makes the library an effective companion if you're building a linter, framework, language service, partial evaluator, or something else where you may want to know the computed value of a specific Node at any point in an AST.

+One strength of this plugin is that it opens up entirely new use cases such as partial evaluation directly in the editor experience, for example to catch non-syntactic bugs that would only occur on runtime, or more advanced diagnostic for frameworks.

 To that end, several _policy_ options can be provided to configure restrictions in terms of what is allowed to be evaluated, such as IO and Network access.
 Additionally, `ts-evaluator` supports both a Browser environment, a Node environment, and a pure ECMAScript environment.
 See [Setting up an environment](#setting-up-an-environment) for more details.